logiqai/docs/integrations/fluent-bit/README.md

 ## Fluent Bit for Windows

-You can use Fluent Bit to ship Windows logs to LOGIQ by leveraging the following Fluent Bit configuration.
+You can use Fluent Bit to ship Windows logs to Apica Ascent by leveraging the following Fluent Bit configuration.

 The instruction to install fluent-bit for windows is available at the following git repository - [<mark style="color:blue;">https://github.com/logiqai/logiq-installation/tree/main/fluent-bit/windows</mark>](https://github.com/logiqai/logiq-installation/tree/main/fluent-bit/windows)<mark style="color:blue;"></mark>